What We Offer Through the Lifespan

 We provide children, youth, young adults, and adults an opportunity to explore, reflect, and learn in a nurturing spiritual community.
 Unitarian Universalist religious education programs offer all ages, inspiring:

 - Ethical growth – internalizing enduring values like justice, equity, and compassion, and gaining tools to act on them in everyday life.

 - Social growth – connecting with peers and people of all ages on a deeper level.
 Finding acceptance among people who see beyond the superficial.

 - Spiritual growth – feeling a connection with the sacred within, among, and beyond us.

 Children’s and youth religious education programs are offered on Sunday mornings.
-We also occasionally offer a progressive sexuality education program on Sunday afternoons.

 We invite you to explore these pages and contact our religious education coordinator to get connected.